HAPPY MOTHER’S DAY

 Did your heart beat faster when you had your first kiss?
 How about your first rollercoaster ride?
 When you said “I do” or “I love you?”
 The first time you held your child in your arms?
 When the Mets won the World Series?

 Did your heart quicken when you heard about the loss of a friend or loved one?
 A divorce?
 When your mom dies?
 Your heart probably felt like it wasn’t beating at all.
 It was heavy and aching.
 You could feel your heart breaking.

 Of course it beat faster, and fluttered, and pounded out a rhythmic beat that can only be described as … LOVE.

 My mom’s heart beat with a passion for life and a desire for love and, if you believe, there is no greater love than God.
 Psalm 73:26 says:

 “My flesh and my heart may fail, but God is the strength of my heart and my portion forever.”

 Born on April 14, 1930, my mom’s heart was young and strong and innocent; her hope was boundless.
 But, over time, my mom’s heart weakened.
 She suffered her first heart attack in 1981.
 In the years after, she fought off many other health challenges.
-Finally, on the morning of Friday, May 3, 2019 my mom’s heart stopped but, in the short nine days after she passed away, her love endures.
+Finally, on the morning of Friday, May 3, 2019 my mom’s heart stopped, but her love endures.
 Maybe more.
 Maybe stronger.
-Maybe longer than a lifetime.
+Maybe longer than an earthly lifetime.

 If you believe, as Jesus encourages us 119 different times in the Book of James, then you understand this: We grieve with hope.
 The Bible says “we don’t ‘grieve like those who have no hope’– but we will still grieve” (1 Thessalonians 4:13).